-For data scientists, this third approach is especially intriguing as it allows them to truly leverage mathematical optimization’s problem-solving power to improve their current machine learning applications.
+This third approach is especially intriguing for data scientists as it allows them to truly leverage mathematical optimization’s problem-solving power to improve their current machine-learning applications.

 But – one might wonder – why would data scientists want to use mathematical optimization to address their problems?
 What can mathematical optimization offer that machine learning can’t?

-In this blog, I will discuss the three key benefits that data scientists can realize by using mathematical optimization in their applications.
+In this article, I will discuss the three key benefits that data scientists can realize by using mathematical optimization in their applications.

-One of the shortcomings of machine learning solutions is that, although they are capable of taking raw data and producing sophisticated output, they usually don’t consider the semantics of the problem.
+One of the shortcomings of machine learning solutions is that, although they can take raw data and produce sophisticated output, they usually don’t consider the semantics of the problem.
 This means that, in many instances, machine learning applications have to learn things that we already know.
-Take, for example, natural language processing: A machine learning application has to process and understand so many basic linguistic structures and meanings (which we actually already know) – and it takes some time for the machine learning application to just grasp everything.
+For example, natural language processing: A machine learning application has to process and understand so many basic linguistic structures and meanings (which we already know) – and it takes some time for the machine learning application just to grasp everything.

-With mathematical optimization, you can add semantics to problems in the form of constraints (which are essentially rules and restrictions) that are coded into a formal model.
+With mathematical optimization, you can add semantics to problems in the form of constraints (essentially rules and restrictions) coded into a formal model.
 These semantics provide a structure that helps ensure that your subject matter expertise is embedded in the model and that the solutions you generate are not unbound.